Hampshire Militia: Duke of Connaught's Own Artillery

 The Royal Artillery and Militia Artillery were reorganised on 14 April 1882, when 11 territorial divisions of garrison artillery were formed, each consisting of a number of brigades.
 (Note: In contemporary Royal Artillery terminology, a 'brigade' was a group of batteries brigaded together for administrative rather than tactical purposes, the officer in command normally being a lieutenant-colonel rather than a brigadier-general or major-general, the ranks usually associated with command of an infantry or cavalry brigade.)
 In each division the 1st Brigade was composed of Regular RA batteries, the others being a varying number of militia corps.
 The Hampshire and Isle of Wight units joined the Southern Division, becoming 2nd and 3rd Brigade, Southern Division, RA.
 In 1886 the Isle of Wight's title was changed to 3rd (Duke of Connaught's Own) Brigade, Southern Division, the Duke of Connaught having been the unit's Honorary Colonel since 1875.

 The 2nd Brigade (the Hants Artillery) was one of only a handful of militia units called out for duty during the Panjdeh Crisis in 1885, when it manned the forts around Gosport from February until the end of September.

-By 1889 the militia artillery was finding difficulty in obtaining enough recruits, and the Hamshire Brigade was permitted to recruit outside Hampshire in the other counties of the Southern Division (Wiltshire and Dorset).
+By 1889 the militia artillery was finding difficulty in obtaining enough recruits, and the Hampshire Brigade was permitted to recruit outside Hampshire in the other counties of the Southern Division (Wiltshire and Dorset).
 But this was not enough, and in 1891 the Hampshire and Isle of Wight Brigades were amalgamated as the Duke of Connaught's Own Hampshire and Isle of Wight Artillery, consisting of four companies based at Sandown, Isle of Wight.
 From 1899 the militia artillery formally became part of the Royal Garrison Artillery (RGA), and when the RGA abolished the divisional structure the unit took the title of Duke of Connaught's Own Hampshire and Isle of Wight RGA (Militia) on 1 January 1902.